schreckf/NIC_Schreck/README.md

-# NIC_Schreck
-Seminar: Numerical Introductory Course.
-Topic: Stacking algorithm for ensemble modeling.
+# Stacking algorithm for ensemble modeling
+This is the working repository for the Seminar "Numerical Introductory Course".
+It deals with the topic of "Stacking Algorithm and Ensemble Modeling".
+#sdaad
+[asd]